-This information is included in the Factsheet/Career map and in the registration information provided to applicants.
+This information is included in the Fact Sheet/Career map and in the registration information provided to applicants, and the Registration Policy, Assessment of Qualifications (8-180).

 The information is user-friendly as it is available on-line and on the COTO web site there is also the option to increase the font size of text to make it easier for visually-impaired users to read.
 COTO applicants may also speak or e-mail directly to COTO Registration staff regarding any of the registration requirements.